MAKING A DIFFERENCE IN EDUCATION

 The Impact of Your Generous Contributions

-I couldn’t be more excited to be starting my 7th season on the PGA Tour.
+I couldn’t be more excited to be playing in my 7th season on the PGA Tour.

 My goal this season is 400 birdies!
 I made 464 last season.